Château de Fontcreuse - Cassis Cuvée F. blanc 2023

 Nose

-Fresh and minty, ripe fruit and honeysuckle
+Fresh and minty, with notes of ripe fruit and honeysuckle

 Serve